Gcorporation/Quote-Generator/README.md

 The application prints random quote on load and upon button click generates random quote fetched from API

-For styling, FOnt Awesome and Hero Pattern used.
+For styling, Font Awesome and Hero Pattern used.

 The logic is written in pure JS.